shongi-org/shongi/README.md

 - Stress test app with Post man performance testing
 - insert pagination in past orders and appointments endpoint to decrease response time
 - Implement caching in various routes
+- Use Callback and use Memo in schedule appointments page

 ----- Nice to have & Further requirements -----